skrishnan99/proteanics_founding_frontend_engineer_techincal_assessment/README.md

 ## Task Overview

-For this assignment, you will work with Tiptap, a headless text editor framework (<a href="https://tiptap.dev/docs/editor/getting-started/overview" target="_blank">https://tiptap.dev/docs/editor/getting-started/overview</a>).
-Tiptap is built on ProseMirror (<a href="https://prosemirror.net/docs/" target="_blank">https://prosemirror.net/docs/</a>).
+For this assignment, you will work with Tiptap, a headless text editor framework (https://tiptap.dev/docs/editor/getting-started/overview).
+Tiptap is built on ProseMirror (https://prosemirror.net/docs/).

 Please familiarize yourself with both libraries' documentation before beginning.
 You should prioritize using Tiptap where possible and leverage ProseMirror when needed functionality isn't natively available in Tiptap.
 For Part 3, you may need to use both libraries together depending on how you implement the feature.

 ### Part 1: Basic Editor Setup

-Implement a basic Tiptap editor using the StarterKit extension (<a href="https://tiptap.dev/docs/editor/extensions/functionality/starterkit" target="_blank">https://tiptap.dev/docs/editor/extensions/functionality/starterkit</a>).
+Implement a basic Tiptap editor using the StarterKit extension (https://tiptap.dev/docs/editor/extensions/functionality/starterkit).
 This will initialize an editor with essential node types like paragraphs, headings, lists, etc.

 ### Part 2: Callout Component Implementation